-Charcoal tablets help absorb flatulent gas, by taking in the digestive system’s toxins and impurities as it goes.
+Activated Charcoal tablets help absorb flatulent gas by taking in the digestive system’s toxins and impurities as it goes.
 This ensures that less of the gas escapes your body as flatulence, and that any gas which does escape has its usually unpleasant smell minimised.

 Lactase - Lactose Intolerance

 Maintaining a streamlined dairy-free diet is one way to help combat lactose intolerance, but you can try tablets if you prefer.
 Lactase tablets help this incurable (but manageable) dietary condition, by combatting any ill-effects suffered by consuming dairy products.
 It means that if you have this intolerance, and accidentally (or purposefully!) have dairy, it’s far from a major issue.

 Fibre - Constipation

 You probably already know that fibre is an essential part of any diet and naturally helps to prevent constipation, alongside a host of other digestive health benefits.
 However, not all foods containing fibre can help to prevent the effects of constipation.
 There are two different types of fibre that you should be aware of; soluble and insoluble.